 - Oral sedation: Oral sedation comes in the form of a pill.
 The most common variety is Halcion, which is similar to Valium.
 This can provide minimal to moderate sedation depending on the dose.

 5. Local anesthetics are administered after the sedative has taken effect.

 Does the thought of a Novocain injection give you as much anxiety as the procedure itself?
 If you undergo sedation dentistry, you won’t get your local numbing agent until after you’re sedated.
 This makes IV sedation a great option for anxious patients or even those who just don’t like oral injections.
 Talk It Over with Us

-At Lasting Smiles, we offer IV sedation dentistry for patients who need a bit of help getting themselves (or their children) into the dental chair.
+At Lasting Smiles Dental Care, we offer IV sedation dentistry for patients who need a bit of help getting themselves (or their children) into the dental chair.
 Whether you need a root canal, a filling, or cosmetic work, we can help you to decide if IV sedation dentistry is right for you.
 Get in touch with us today for a free consultation.